 Figure Out Flexibility

-Just like determining the things you absolutely need to have at your event, it’s also a good idea to identify areas where you’re willing to be the most flexible.
-As your budget comes together, you’ll inevitably have to make some adjustments to get all of the pieces working in harmony.
-If you have a few areas of wiggle room, these adjustments will be that much easier.
+Just like determining the things you need at your event, it’s also a good idea to identify areas where you’re willing to be the most flexible.
+As your budget comes together, you’ll inevitably have to adjust to get all the pieces working harmoniously.
+These adjustments will be much easier if you have a few areas of wiggle room.

 If, for example, entertainment costs are more than you anticipated, you can look to one of your areas of flexibility (like offering valet parking) for ways to dedicate more of your budget to higher priority components of your event by reducing costs in other places.